McGill-MMA-EnterpriseAnalytics/Crunchbase/Readme.md

 TPOT can also be used to create a baseline model.

-What we want to perdict is: Acquired by Large Corp, Acquired, Cybersecurity, Unicorn (raised a lot)
+What we want to perdict is: Acquired by Large Corp, Acquired, Super Vertical (ie. Cybersecurity), Unicorn (raised a lot)